Jim-Read/SlashDotPizza_sideapp2/README.md

 ![](docs/db/9_slashdotpizza_diagram.png)

-WIP - Relationships 1 to many still to be added on the diagram
+WIP - Relationships: 1 to many, etc still to be added on the diagram

 ## WIP Endpoints